 Honestly, I’m not sure, but the following is some of what I’ve figured out about how to travel for next to nothing.
-Inchallah, it will inspire one or two of you out there to get off your butts and hit the road like you’ve always dreamed of.
+Hopefully, it will inspire one or two of you out there to get off your butts and hit the road like you’ve always dreamed of.
 If it does and your life changes forever, feel free to buy me a beer someday.

 Of course the travel agencies, cruise lines, and airlines don’t want you to know that.
 Big hotels and resorts live off of people who don’t know where they would stay without Hilton or Marriott to house them.
 Those guys and the talking heads in the media earn their salaries selling trips to all-inclusive resorts and big time guided tours of places you can walk through for free.